-Controlled by" or "Is Under Common Control With" shall have the same
+(A) The terms "Beneficial Owner," "Control," and "Controls," "Is Controlled by" or "Is Under Common Control With" shall have the same meanings as in Rule 2860.

-Principals that covers security futures, or a Limited Principal-General Securities Sales Supervisor who, consistent with Rule 1022, has either completed a firm-element continuing education requirement that addresses security futures and a principal's responsibilities for security futures or has passed a revised qualification examination for Limited Principal-General Securities Sales Supervisor.
+(B) The term "principal qualified to supervise security futures activities" means a Registered Options and Security Futures Principal who, consistent with Rule 1022, has either completed a firm-element continuing education requirement that addresses security futures and a principal's responsibilities for security futures or has passed a revised qualification examination for Registered Options and Security Futures Principals that covers security futures, or a Limited Principal-General Securities Sales Supervisor who, consistent with Rule 1022, has either completed a firmelement continuing education requirement that addresses security futures and a principal's responsibilities for security futures or has passed a revised qualification examination for Limited Principal-General Securities Sales Supervisor.